 It’s been a while since I last went stargazing.
 Really should do that again, as the night sky is quite a sight.
 But since that’s not what this bundle from Indie Royale is about, that’s the end of that story.
-While the name relates to Vincent van Gogh’s painting, Starry Night, the bundle contents don’t really have much to do with paintings, or a starry night for that matter.
+While the name relates to Vincent van Gogh’s painting, Starry Night, the bundle contents don’t really have much to do with paintings or a starry night for that matter.
 Let’s have a look anyway.

 In terms of content, Indie Royale doesn’t really set itself apart from other bundles.
-Each features a handful of indie games, some come with Steam or Desura keys, while other are only available in a DRM-free flavor.
+Each features a handful of indie games, some come with Steam or Desura keys, while others are only available in a DRM-free flavor.
 PC, Mac, Linux, same thing – differs from game to game.
-Oh and we mustn’t forget about the mystery game(s), which will be revealed at some point down the road.
+Oh, and we mustn’t forget about the mystery game(s), which will be revealed at some point down the road.
 Along with the games, they also tend to include one or more musical compositions, and this time it’s an album from Ser Flash called Project 2012; you’re gonna have to cough up $8 to have that one included with your purchase, however.

 Those who are just after the games can pick up the bundle for much less, although its price tag will both increase and decrease over time.
 When someone pays more than the average, the price will automatically be lowered for everyone – it doesn’t go up every time someone simply matches the current price though, which is certainly a good thing.
 But enough of that.
 These are the games that make up Starry Nights: